Acetyl-L-Carnitine and restoring missing periods

 As I said, the second study was performed in 2011 by the same group, but with some improvements (IMHO).
 First of all, they report asking the women not to make any lifestyle changes during the course of the study.
 While one cannot guarantee this request was followed, at least an attempt was made.
 Second, they were more specific in their recruitment criteria.
 In addition to the criteria from the first study,

-- weight loss within the last 6-12 months (this one seems odd to me if they were trying to get at stree-induced amenorrhea alone, unless they are counting weight loss as a stressor which I don’t necessarily agree with)
+weight loss within the last 6-12 months (this one seems odd to me if they were trying to get at stress-induced amenorrhea alone, unless they are counting weight loss as a stressor which I don’t necessarily agree with)

 Subjects were divided by LH level similar to the first study, this time with 16 patients in the low LH group and 8 in the higher LH group.